erzloh/2D-Vector-Space-Visualization/README.md

 I decided to do this project to put into practice Linear Algebra theory I learned from the 3Blue1Brown's [Essence of Linear Algebra YouTube playlist](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab).

+The project is written in plain HTML, CSS and JavaScript.

 ## Test the project

 This project is hosted using GitHub Pages.
 You can test the project [here](https://erzloh.github.io/2D-Vector-Space-Visualization/).